karlupo/bichess/README.md

 BiChess is a collaborative chess game project created by San, Benni, and Clemens, who are students at HTL Rennweg.
-It is a work-in-progress and currently includes basic local chess gameplay, a chess bot(Stockfish) and the ability to play online.
+It is work-in-progress and currently includes basic local chess gameplay, a chess bot and the ability to play online (WIP).
 The project is built using HTML, CSS, JavaScript, and Node.js.
 Future plans for the game include the functionality to play against a friend chosen by you, a timemode selection and more.